 A dashboard that shows your learning progress, retention rates, and upcoming reviews at a glance helps you maintain motivation while studying efficiently.

-Proven Results -- What User Data Shows
+What Memly User Data Shows

-The following results have been confirmed from data collected from over 3,000 Memly users:
+The following results have been confirmed from data collected from over 4,000 Memly users:

-Memory Retention Improvement+74% (compared to traditional study methods)
+| Memory Retention Improvement | +74% (compared to traditional study methods) |

-Study Time Reduction-32% (time needed to acquire the same amount of knowledge)
+| Study Time Reduction | -32% (time needed to acquire the same amount of knowledge) |

-Learning Continuity Rate89% (active rate after 30 days)
+| Learning Continuity Rate | 89% (active rate after 30 days) |

-Average Daily Study Time15 minutes (short focused sessions are most effective)
+| Average Daily Study Time | 15 minutes (short focused sessions are most effective) |

 Use Case Guide by Scenario